cableclark/portfoli-_template/README.md

-A static portfolio website eas part of a final assignement
+A static portfolio website was part of a final assignement

 July, 2017